Step 1. Schedule Appointments with Two Physicians

 After your scheduled physician appointments, you will receive an email from the DCP notifying you that the patient has been certified with the program.
 You must now complete the registration by:

 - Visiting https://www.biznet.ct.gov/DCP-MMRP and clicking Create New Account to establish your BizNet account.
-Video walkthroughs for this process are available below.
+An email will be sent to you with a link to activate the account.

 - Next, log-in using the email and password you used when registering.